troclaux/notes/aws.md

   - edge location: physical facility AWS uses to cache and deliver content to users with low latency

 - aws global services: services that are NOT tied to a specific region and operate across all regions
-  - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkSpaces
+  - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkSpaces, Health Dashboard
   - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global

 - global applications: applications deployed in multiple geographies